Grids, Guides and Collisions

 - Guidelines are used to align and position objects at specific locations.
-Guidelines can be rotated to enable more object alignment options.
+Guidelines can be rotated to any angle, to enable more object alignment options.

-- When rotating objects, the rotation angle will snap to the angle of guidelines and grids on the current canvas and artboards.
+- When rotating objects, the rotation angle will snap to the angle of guidelines or grids on the current canvas and artboards.

 - Each artboard may contain its own grid and guideline settings.

 - The frame of other objects can be used to precisely align objects to other objects.
-This snapping option is also known as smart guides.
+This snapping option is also known in other applications as smart guides.